SimonScapan/scientific-purpose-harvester/README.md

 # Vision

 Check Google Scholar for the best scientific results for your question, with the help of an easy-to-use Graphical User Interface.
+In the long run we might connect additional data sources like https://dblp.uni-trier.de/ (conferences not yet peer reviewed...).

 # How to start